 Because metering information may include privacy information, it should not be revealed to unauthenticated third party.
 Therefore, the metering information is required to be secured to unauthenticated third party.

-USN capabilities for smart metering systems

-USN-applied smart metering system
+USN-based smart metering services

-The smart metering systems shown in Figure 1 require technological facilities to support metering and exchanging metering information between smart meters and metering operators in utility control center.
+The smart metering services shown in Figure 6 require technological facilities to support metering and exchanging metering information between smart meters and metering operators in utility control center.
 Basic characteristic of USN applications and services is gathering data by sensor networks and transmitting data to a remote server through communication networks.
 Also, control information is transmitted to sensor networks from the remote server.
-This feature of USN can be applied to the smart metering systems.
+This feature of USN can be applied to the smart metering services.
 Sensor nodes in sensor networks have capabilities of metering and delivering metering information to a server of utility control center.

-A smart metering system can be implemented by USN as follows.
+A smart metering system can be implemented by sensor nodes of USN as follows.

-Smart metering sensor nodes (Figure 2(a)): each sensor node has capabilities of smart metering, so sensor nodes process smart metering information for the smart metering procedures, such as meter reading collection and tariff setting.
+Smart metering sensor nodes: each sensor node has capabilities of smart metering, so sensor nodes process smart metering information for the smart metering procedures, such as meter reading collection and tariff setting.
 A gateway just delivers information between the sensor nodes and metering operators.

-Smart metering gateway (Figure 2(b)): each sensor node only measures meter readings and sends them to the gateway.
-Then the gateway collects the meter readings from the sensor nodes and processes the metering information according to the smart metering procedures.

-NOTE: Smart metering gateway can be optionally implemented as equipment with a separate smart meter.